Teradata/jupyter-demos/.tests/README.md

 This guide assists notebook developers in providing testing inputs for the prompts in the Jupyter notebook.
 For notebooks that require more inputs than the DBPassword, users can provide a file to facilitate the Playwright CI process.
 This file should have the same filename as the notebook and end with the extension `.yaml` and also the filename should start with `.` to make it hidden file.
 It should reside in the same directory as the notebook.
 If the notebook does not require this file, there's no need to create one.

-The notebook is a simple set of key-value pairs in yaml format
+The configuration file is a simple set of key-value pairs in yaml format

 ```
 inputs: